vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 #### Rule #2: Distribute Teams Based on Architectural Boundaries

-This rule is sometimes referred to as the "inverse Conway maneuver" in reference to [Mel Conway's "Law"](https://en.wikipedia.org/wiki/Conway%27s_law):
+This rule is sometimes referred to as the *inverse Conway maneuver* in reference to [Mel Conway's "Law"](https://en.wikipedia.org/wiki/Conway%27s_law):

 > Organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations".